What is an Endogenous Variable?

 Examples of factors that influence supply and demand include changes in income, changes in consumer preference, growth in the economy, availability of alternative goods and services, etc.

 In economic or statistical models that include income, it is considered to be an endogenous variable.
 For example, changes in income are dependent on variables such as changes in consumer expenditure or changes in consumers’ buying power.

 3. Interest rate

 In economic models with an interest rate, it is endogenous because the interest rate can be dependent on various factors, such as changes in the prime rate, strengthening of the local currency, and fluctuations in the supply and demand of money.

 Besides the field of economics, endogenous variables can also be found in other fields of study as well.
 Agricultural inputs are also considered to be endogenous.
 For example, the amount of crop yields is endogenous because it is dependent on many other variables, such as the weather, soil fertility, water availability, pests, and diseases.

 The level and quality of education received by an individual is also an endogenous variable.
 It is because an individual’s level of education often relies on multiple factors, including income, geographic location, and socioeconomic status.

 Correlation with the Error Term

 In an econometric model, an endogenous variable is correlated with many other factors, which also includes the error term.
 An econometric model is a model that uses statistical methods to analyze economic data and relationships.

-An error term refers to a variable in a model that deviates away from true values in the data, which is developed when the model does not accurately represent the relationship between independent and dependent variables.
+An error term refers to a variable in a model that accounts for the deviation which is developed when a model does not fully represent the actual relationship between the independent and dependent variables.